isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-florte.md

 ---

 ![Founder of The Florte Angeline Pang](/images/blog/Florte Feature.jpg)
-<em>The Florte was born out of Founder Angeline Pang’s entrepreneurial drive, and her passion for flowers (Photo by Daniel Ho, courtesy of Angeline Pang)</em>
+###### The Florte was born out of Founder Angeline Pang’s entrepreneurial drive, and her passion for flowers (Photo by Daniel Ho, courtesy of Angeline Pang)

 Angeline Pang has always had a fondness for flowers.
 Having been exposed to blooms since young, she credits her parents for her passion for floristry.

 “Since I was very young, my parents used to buy flowers from the flower market… They even got landscapers to do up the garden.
 So I was exposed to greenery quite a bit,” she recalls.

-While she had pursued further education in the banking and financial sector, she decided to start her own small business fresh out of school.
+While she had pursued further education in the banking and financial sector, she decided to start her own small business.

 “At that time, it was very competitive.
 Everybody tried to climb up the corporate ladder.
 I thought, maybe I could just start from something small.”